From Factory Floor to Your Warehouse Door

 Operating with quasi-government powers, The Dutch East India Company handled customs clearance through a combination of diplomatic negotiation, military enforcement and domestic tax exemptions.
 Nowadays, Food World offers its customers import document compliance, duty drawback assistance and coordination with customs brokers to ensure efficient entry into the USA.

-Inland Transportation
+Inland Freight

 The VOC transported goods from Dutch ports to their inland warehouses via the highly efficient network of canals, rivers and coastal waterways that characterized the Dutch Republic.
 Today, Food World utilizes real‑time inland freight solutions from major international ports to any warehouse facility in the world, including lane optimization and carrier management.

-Inventory Management
+Warehouse Management

 Este sitio web utiliza cookies